 Food and beverage management

-Selkirk's Resort and Hotel Management Program is held at the Tenth Street Campus in beautiful Nelson, British Columbia.
+Selkirk College's Resort & Hotel Management Program is held at the Tenth Street Campus in beautiful Nelson, British Columbia.